dissys/vprwiki/README.md

 VPR2 web service is REST-based and includes several methdods that can be accessed by computational tools.
 The development version is available at [http://iroh.scam.keele.ac.uk/virtualparts.ws/webapi](http://iroh.scam.keele.ac.uk/virtualparts.ws/webapi).
 Please see list of available methods as a Web Application Description Language (WADL) file at [http://iroh.scam.keele.ac.uk/virtualparts.ws/webapi/application.wadl](http://iroh.scam.keele.ac.uk/virtualparts.ws/webapi/application.wadl).

 ## VPR2 Web Service Client
 Although, the Web service can directly be accessed by tools, we also provide a Java client library to facilitate programmatic access.
-The client can be downloaded from
+The client library is provided as a single Java Jar file that contain all dependencies and can be downloaded from [https://github.com/dissys/vprwiki](https://github.com/dissys/vprwiki/).

+## VPR2 Data
+VPR2 is a standalone library that can be used to populate SBOL designs with additional details from remote SBOL repositories.
+VPR2 Data is also included as a dependency as part of the client library and is ideal for users who want to implement their own modelling abstractions.
+VPR2 Data is available at [https://github.com/ICO2S/vpr-data](https://github.com/ICO2S/vpr-data).

 ## VPR2 Repository